abinit/abinit/doc/tutorial/eph4isotc.md

 In a nutshell, we have to make the best of what we have at hand while minimizing the computational cost.

 Since we already have a WFK file on a 12x12x12 $\kk$-mesh, it makes sense to compute electrons on a 24x24x24 $\kk$-mesh so that we can compare the following configurations:

 <!--
+TODO: Discuss energy window, sigma_erange in connection with FS window and integration scheme

 As already mentioned in the introduction, the integration of the double delta requires very dense $\kk$-meshes for electrons in order to obtain accurate results for $\gamma_\qnu$.
 By the same token, converging the fine details of $\alpha^2F(\ww)$ and $\lambda$ requires